WpHeadless/wpheadless/README.md

 ## Features

-- Docker is the only dependency
+- Docker is the only dependency (not)
 - HTTPS only
 - SSL/TLS certificates: Letsencrypt, Self-signed, mkcert
 - Nightly backup